-Through the odds ratio, it is proven that there is an influence between shopping experience and opinion on buying interest made by EWOM.
-This is evidenced by the results of the odds ratio (lower) in the first, second, and third rows, respectively, which are 0.390, 0.868, 0.343, and < 1 (See Table 8).
+Through the odds ratio, it is proven that there is an influence between shopping experience and opinions (agree or disagree) regarding purchase interest which EWOM influences.
+This is evidenced by the results of the odds ratio (See Table 8).
+From the table, it can be seen that the lower values for the first, second, and third rows are 0.390, 0.868, 0.343 respectively, and those 15 e lower than one.
 A lower value of less than 1 indicates a relationship between the variables being compared, namely the shopping experience variable and the statement of purchase interest influenced by EWOM.
-Because the lower value is <1,000, H4 is accepted which states that consumers who have online shopping experience influence opinions about statements of buying interest which are influenced by EWOM.
-The results of this study support previous research conducted by Charo et al (2015), in his research explaining that the shopping experience, both positive and negative experiences, will affect buying interest through EWOM.
-Consumers who do not have shopping experience tend to have a stronger influence on buying interest through EWOM than consumers who have shopping experience.
+Because the lower value <1.000 then H4 is accepted, which states that consumers who have online shopping experience influence opinions (agree or disagree) regarding statements of purchase interest influenced by EWOM